 To counteract my gourmet meat-eating guilt I spent the remaining afternoon hours exploring Morpeth’s 19th century wharves and shop fronts.
 A stand out was the former CBC bank building, which comes with Italian fireplaces, porcelain servant’s bells and an impressive cedar counter.

-If you’re still peckish stop at Crisada’s Riverview Café where the creative range of burgers are almost impossible to finish.
-Likewise, despite its humble appearance, Graze Deli and Takeaway has nabbed numerous local awards for its burger selection.
+Despite its humble appearance, Graze Deli and Takeaway has nabbed numerous local awards for its burger selection.
 After devouring their tangy fish burger it was easy to understand why.

 For an additional dose of history pay Paterson a quick visit.
 This tiny little hamlet contains an assortment of churches, museums and riverside walks, as well as a hotel with a rather tragic history.
 The Courthouse Hotel began its life just north of the town as The Cricketers Arms yet a major flood in 1875 rendered it uninhabitable.
 Despite changing its name and location, flood and fire still plagued the building in the 1930’s and 60’s, making you wonder what it did to earn such bad karma.

 Not wanting to take any chances I dined in the unassuming Paterson Country Café instead.
 The traditional burger seemed to melt in my mouth while the huge veggie burger was an appetising kaleidoscope of colour.
 Both came in at under $8.
 Ask the café staff for a walking tour pamphlet and let your meal digest as you amble past the original horse drawn hearse garage, artistic rust buckets, and letterboxes shaped like yellow submarines.
 Sights like this make returning to the big smoke a rather unappetising option.